VoxleOne/SpinStep/docs/02-architecture.md

 # SpinStep Architecture

 SpinStep is an extensible Python library for traversal of orientation-based trees and graphs using quaternion mathematics.
-Its architecture is designed to support both continuous and discrete rotational traversal, making it adaptable for a wide range of domains—robotics, graphics, AI, molecular modeling, and beyond.
+Its architecture is designed to support both continuous and discrete rotational traversal, making it adaptable for a wide range of domains: robotics, graphics, AI, molecular modeling, and beyond.

 ---